FelixOnline/v2/content/articles/2013-3-15-imperial-launches-new-campus.md

 subtitle: >
   BoJo hits up QTR in search of an invisibility cloak
 date: "2013-03-15 00:22:48 +0000"

 # Attributes from Felix Online V1
 id: "3460"
 old_path: /news/3460/imperial-launches-new-campus
 aliases:
  - /news/3460/imperial-launches-new-campus
+imported: true
+comments:
+ - I would think that the area of White City is quite fitting as its near to Hammersmith hospital where the imperial college healthcare nhs trust is locatedBut as a resident of West Acton 10 mins away from White City I welcome the development of Imperial West

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true